-Why study ecology in Tanzania?
+Why study abroad in Tanzania?

 - Delve deeply into ecosystems of the Indian Ocean and the islands of Tanzania-Zanzibar.